Bayam Ariyaan

 Bayam Ariyaan is a 2010 Indian Tamil-language action crime film directed by Prathesh.
 The film stars newcomer Mahesh Raja and Udhayathara, with Kishore, Manikandan, Saranya Ponvannan and Ponnambalam playing supporting roles.
-It was released on 23 April 2010.
+The music was composed by P. C. Shivan with cinematography by R. Saravanan and editing by Gobi.
+The film released on 23 April 2010.

 Plot

-Police Inspector Mithran makes money on the side by hiring jobless youngsters in the area.
-The jobless Vinoth, also known as Koni, along with his friends, indulges in criminal activities like extortion and rowdyism to fill the pocket of the corrupt Mithran.
+Corrupt police inspector Mithran makes money on the side by hiring jobless youngsters in the area.
+The jobless Vinoth, also known as Koni, along with his friends, engages in criminal activities such as extortion and rowdyism to line the pockets of Mithran.
 Despite his penchant for money, Mithran has a soft side: he cherishes his wife Ramya more than anything.
 Conversely, Vinoth enjoys drinking and spending time in brothels.
 He is cruel even to his mother Saraswathi, whom he beats up, ill-treats, cheats, and robs.
 Vinoth then falls under the spell of the college student Nivedha.
-He woos her in an unusual fashion, and surprisingly, she slowly falls for him too.
+He unusually woos her, and surprisingly, she slowly falls for him.
 The youngster Pazham is also part of Mithran's team.
-He hates Vinoth and can do anything for money.
+He hates Vinoth and will do anything for money.

-Mithran then plays a double game: he assigns Vinoth with the task of killing the local don Bobby.
-However, Mithran himself warns Bobby about it.
-Bobby tries to stab Vinoth from behind, but Vinoth shoots Bobby dead.
-One day, during a fight with other goons, Vinoth throws a glass bottle towards his offender, but it lands on Saraswathi.
-The bottle cuts her throat, and she dies on the spot.
+Mithran then plays a double game: he assigns Vinoth the task of killing the local don Bobby, but Mithran himself warns Bobby about it.
+Bobby tries to stab Vinoth from behind, but Vinoth shoots him dead.
+One day, during a fight with other goons, Vinoth throws a glass bottle towards his offender, but it breaks; a shard from it cuts Saraswathi's throat, and she dies on the spot.
 Distraught by his mother's death, Vinoth feels remorseful and finally understands the value of his mother.
 Mithran assigns Pazham to kill the police commissioner, but he botches the mission, and Mithran gives refuge to Pazham in his home.
 Pazham, who was sexually aroused by Ramya, brutally rapes her and escapes from the place.
 A vengeful Mithran tracks down Pazham and kills him.

-The police are ordered to encounter all the rowdies in the area, including Vinoth, and they shot all the rowdies.
-Mithran decides to kill Vinoth, but Vinoth murders him after a lengthy fight.
+The police are ordered to encounter all the rowdies in the area, including Vinoth, and they shoot all the rowdies.
+Mithran tries to kill Vinoth, but Vinoth murders him after a lengthy fight.